Loco Moco, while not made with native Hawaiian ingredients, is still an island original. It was developed here and it's served everywhere.

 Click on any photo to see larger.

 Add one cup of water to one cup of rice.
 Bring to a boil then reduce heat.
-Cover and cook 15 minutes.
+Cover and cook for 15 minutes.

 If you have a rice cooker, then use it.
 Keep rice at room temperature until ready to use.